-- Due to computation in log-domain, the above algorithm is sometimes called the max-sum loopy belief propagation. - Max-product LBP is exact for tree factor graphs, upon completion of the leaf-to-root and root-to-leaf updates.
+- Due to computation in log-domain, the above algorithm is sometimes called the max-sum loopy belief propagation. - For tree factor graphs, max-product BP is exact upon completion of one leaf-to-root and one root-to-leaf message updates.